davelens/dotvim/README.md

 ## Neovim
 In september 2019 I made the switch to Neovim with its release of 0.4.
 Mostly because I was dealing with large files at the time.
-In Rails, files like i18n files or data logs are so much more responsive in neovim compared to stock vim.
+In Rails, files like i18n files or data logs are so much more responsive in neovim compared to stock Vim.

-Thankfully, both vim and neovim are mostly **backwards compatible**, and I try to do the same with my vimrc.
+Thankfully, both Vim and Neovim are mostly **backwards compatible**, and I try to do the same with my vimrc.

 ## Plugins